 Jijingi soon comes to understand that the factual truth encoded in writing is precise, but ultimately not in service to his community.
 Jijingi reflects that the practice of writing had begun to shape his very thoughts in the form of the European culture it contained; in so doing, it had also begun to distance him from his own priorities and beliefs.

 These truths — the factual and the emotional — form a study in contrasts that grounds the story’s cultural expressions of literacy and memory.
 At the story’s end, the journalist reveals that he had constructed Jijingi’s narrative based loosely on historical elements, imbuing it with an affective richness he had imagined and brought into being through storytelling, in order to underscore the limits of artificial memory.

 The journalist characterizes both himself and Jijingi as “cognitive cyborgs,” their minds extended by writing and recall technologies old and new.
 New technologies, and the new literacies they beget, leave both loss and gain in the wake of transformation.
 The rendition of Tiv oral storytelling affirms the vibrant presence of the human body — “he told you the story with his whole body, and you understood it the same way.”
 Although writing enabled Jijingi to examine the past at a distance, it was bereft of this embodied plenitude and its living connection to his culture.

-Yet, as “The Truth of Fact, the Truth of Feeling” affirms, writing and reading machines extend thinking beyond the material edges of these tools.
-As part of a cognitive ecology distributed across brain, body and environment, these technologies are also embedded within social and cultural worlds.
+Yet, as “The Truth of Fact, the Truth of Feeling” affirms, these technologies — as part of a cognitive ecology distributed across brain, body and environment — are also embedded within social and cultural worlds.
 New tools breed new literacies, which can engender nascent forms of knowing, feeling and telling.